Vlencio/Vlencio/README.md

 ## 💡 About Me

 I'm an Information Systems student passionate about technology, software development, and automation.
-Currently working as a Help Desk Assistant, I’ve had hands-on experience in:
+Currently working as a Software Engineer, I’ve had hands-on experience in:

 - ✅ Python scripting and automation
-- ✅ Basic REST API development using Flask
+- ✅ REST API development using Flask
 - ✅ HTML, CSS, and JavaScript for simple web interfaces
 - ✅ System maintenance and technical support
+- ✅ Data manipulation and treatment with Pandas
+- ✅ AI implementation via n8n and Vertex AI

 I’m constantly learning and enjoy solving real-world problems with practical code.